Yandex Cloud

 • Getting query statistics

-• Getting information about query execution plans
+• Getting query execution plan details

 Enabling statistics collectionEnabling statistics collection